Skip to main content

 Back up a remote directory via SFTP:

-cloudstic backup -source sftp \
+cloudstic backup -source sftp://myuser@example.com/home/user/data \

 -source-sftp-password "mypassword"